Taiwan is dedicated to maintaining

 Kaohsiung Music Center have both become major

 performance venues.
-The local television and film
+The local television and film sector

-the country’s booming cultural and creative industries
+booming cultural and creative industries are evident in

-exhibitions that are growing in number every year.
+are growing in number every year.

 From literary arts and folk festivals to the lively